lukasvermeer/lukasvermeer.github.io/_posts/2011-07-10-come-on-learn.markdown

 ---
-title: "Come on.
-Learn!"
+title: Come on.
+Learn!
 date: 2011-07-10
-tags: ["Marketing","Oracle","RTD"]
+tags:
+- Marketing
+- Oracle
+- RTD
 original:
   source_name: Wordpress
   source_url: https://lukasvermeer.wordpress.com/2011/07/10/come-on-learn/
+header:
+  alt: A teaser image for the Come on.
+Learn! post.
+  teaser_alt: A teaser image for the Come on.
+Learn! post.
 ---

 > 3: Gratuitous use of Flash.>